 There are many alternatives which can make equally good guitars, but the main ones that I’m using at the moment are:

-- sycamore maple: a very traditional choice for instrument making, including guitars (used by Stradivari, Panormo, Torres, Hauser) and easily available from sustainable sources.
+sycamore maple: a very traditional choice for instrument making, including guitars (used by Stradivari, Panormo, Torres, Hauser) and easily available from sustainable sources.

 There is a similar story with traditional neck woods:

-But, again, there are good alternatives:
+again, there are good alternatives:

-- plum: was a traditional choice for fingerboards on early string instruments (lutes, viols, etc.)
+plum and other fruit woods: a traditional choice for fingerboards on early string instruments (lutes, viols, etc.)

 I do the majority of the work on my instruments with hand tools, but do use some power tools: I buy my workshop electricity from 100% renewable sources, from https://bulb.co.uk